 When you join Birmingham City University, the first thing you will notice is the high standard of our campuses.
 With an investment of £260 million across our buildings and facilities, we are committed to giving you the very best learning environment to help shape your experience.

-While studying your PhD, you’ll be work with a member of our inspiring, research-active staff, like Dr Sarah Wood, Head of School of English, whose research focuses on speculative fiction, children’s literature and women’s writing; Dr Robert Lawson, Course Director of the BA (Hons) English programme, sociolinguistics specialist and former recipient of the prestigious Fulbright Award; and Dr Serena Trowbridge, who is a leading scholar in Gothic Studies, gender and literature, and nineteenth century poetry.
+While studying your PhD, you’ll be working with members of our inspiring, research-active staff, like Dr Sarah Wood, Head of School of English, whose research focuses on speculative fiction, children’s literature and women’s writing; Dr Robert Lawson, Course Director of the BA (Hons) English programme, sociolinguistics specialist and former recipient of the prestigious Fulbright Award; and Dr Serena Trowbridge, who is a leading scholar in Gothic Studies, gender and literature, and nineteenth century poetry.